jimrybarski/autogram/README.md

 git clone https://github.com/jimrybarski/autogram.git
 cd autogram
 cargo build --release
 ```

 ## Usage

 Simple invoke the binary with the "preamble" (the fixed part of the sentence at the beginning) as space-separated
-command line arguments.
+arguments.

 `./target/release/autogram this sentence has`

-Note that this is currently quite slow - the only time I've gotten it to produce a result, it took around 12 hours.
+This is currently quite slow - the only time I've gotten it to produce a result, it took around 12 hours.
 I
 suspect that for any given preamble, there are hundreds of solutions.
 Note that I've limited the maximum count for any
 letter to 99 to make things simple.